supersven/ghc-riscv-ngc-talk/slidev/slides.md

 :: content ::

 - https://gitlab.haskell.org/ghc/test-primops
-- QuickCheck tests for GHC's C-- pipeline and code generators
+- QuickCheck tests for GHC's Cmm pipeline and code generators
 - Generates Cmm expressions and compares your GHC's to an interpreter's results
   - Cross possible
   - Great to verify your NCG changes/implementation